nirrek/FramerXDocs/tools/import-export.md

 ### **Quick Exporting**

 Framer X allows for quick exporting just by right-clicking on a layer.
-Select **Copy Image** or hit `CMD` `C` to copy the selected item to your clipboard.
+Select **Copy Image** or hit `⌘`+`C` to copy the selected item to your clipboard.
 You can paste to any app that supports pasting images, easily add your exports to documents, create quick mocks, or gather feedback in chat apps.

 ### **Exporting Presets**